anthonyrisinger/cga/README.md

 | Three Planes | 3×3 linear system | 50-70 | Double meet | 8-12 | 12 floats | 15 floats | ~40 | ~150 | Rank detection automatic |
 | Line-Cylinder | Complex case analysis | 200-400 | Single meet | 5-8 | 10 floats | 15 floats | ~100 | ~200 | Dramatic code reduction |

 The "5-8 lines" of CGA code represents a massive reduction in unique logical paths, though each line invokes significantly more computation than its traditional counterpart.
+Notice particularly the Line-Cylinder case—from 200-400 lines of complex case analysis down to 5-8 lines using the universal meet operation.
+This dramatic simplification exemplifies GA's architectural advantage for complex geometric primitives.
 For a complete geometric kernel handling 10 primitive types, traditional approaches require ~45 distinct intersection algorithms.
 CGA requires one meet operation with type-specific construction and extraction—a dramatic architectural simplification.

 #### Numerical Stability: A More Nuanced Picture

 One area where CGA provides genuine computational advantage is numerical conditioning for degenerate configurations.
 Consider the intersection of nearly parallel planes.
-The traditional cross product approach has condition number $O(1/\sin^3\theta)$ where $\theta$ is the angle between planes.
+The traditional cross product approach has condition number $O(1/\sin^2\theta)$ where $\theta$ is the angle between planes.
 The CGA meet operation achieves $O(1/\sin\theta)$—significantly better conditioning at the cost of more operations.

 **Table 30: Numerical Conditioning Analysis**